jpinera/jpinera.github.io/essays/js-too-good-to-be-true.md

 In addition to simple syntax, I was intrigued by the keywords and technicalities in JS.
 An example of this was the <span style='color: purple;'>**let**</span> keyword.
 This is similar to declaring any type of variable in Java in that the variable is scope-based and unique to the name that it’s given.
 However, the main difference that I found is that there is flexibility in changing or converting data types of a variable.
 Unlike Java, you don’t have to declare a variable’s specific data type, thus making reassignment of variables in JS much more convenient.
 This applies to other instances as well, such as objects and data structures, where a single array can contain a combination of integers, strings, other arrays, or any other type.

 Due to the flexibility of automatic data type conversion in JS, chunks of code can be free from errors during compile time.
 While experimenting with the language, I found that a practical benefit of this case is from the comparison of data types for conditional statements.
-The comparison operator “==” in JS can allow two different data types to be checked.
-For instance, the string “8” and the integer 8 will result in true when its corresponding comparison “==” is used.
-In contrast to Java, using “==” requires the same data type to be compared, which is similar to the strictly equal comparison operator “===” for JS.
+The comparison operator "<span style='color: red;'>==</span>” in JS can allow two different data types to be checked.
+For instance, the string <span style='color: green;'>"8"</span> and the **integer** 8 will result in true when its corresponding comparison "<span style='color: red;'>==</span>” is used.
+In contrast to Java, using "<span style='color: red;'>==</span>” requires the same data type to be compared, which is similar to the strictly equal comparison operator "<span style='color: red;'>===</span>” for JS.

 ## Standardized ES6 with JavaScript: More Shortcuts